-10 Things to do in Nashville this Fall
+10 Things to do in Nashville this Winter

-- Visit the Home Of the Greek Gods — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
+- Visit the Parthenon — In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.
 Just a mile from The Parthenon is the LeQuire Gallery, where you can visit Alan in his studio and witness one of the nation’s premier sculptors.

 - Take In a Songwriters-In-the-Round Show — One of the most unique ways to hear music in Nashville is at a songwriters show.
-Typically called a “writers night”, songwriters are put somewhere where they are not used to being - in the spotlight.
+Typically called a “writers night,” songwriters are put somewhere where they are not used to being - in the spotlight.
 Several singer/songwriters will play ‘in-the round’ as they sit on stage accompanied only by a microphone, a guitar and their immense talent.
 These shows can be found in small, intimate clubs all over town, including the famous Bluebird Cafe in Green Hills and downtown's The Listening Room Cafe.

 - Salute — Three U.S. Presidents called Tennessee home - Andrew Jackson, James K. Polk, and Andrew Johnson.
-You can revisit the past at The Hermitage, Home of President Andrew Jackson.
-Polk is buried on the grounds of the historic State Capitol building.
+You can revisit the past at Andrew Jackson's Hermitage: Home of the People's President.
+Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.